phelanthropus/SyriaTel-Customer-Churn/README.md

 - Identify key features influencing churn prediction.
 - Determine optimal machine learning models for churn prediction.
 - Devise customer retention strategies to minimize churn rates.

+### Dataset Overview ###
+The dataset, sourced from Kaggle, comprises 3333 entries and 21 columns detailing customer activity and churn status.
+Key features include account length, international plan status, call statistics, and customer service interactions.
+Exploratory data analysis will uncover insights into data quality and potential predictors of churn.

+### Data Preparation

+The initial phase of the analysis involved a thorough data preparation process encompassing the following key steps:
+1. Data Cleaning: The dataset underwent meticulous scrutiny, with each column examined to identify and address issues such as missing values, duplicates, and outliers.
+2. Data Transformation: Categorical data within the churn column underwent transformation into numerical representations.
+This transformation facilitated the incorporation of these categorical variables into the analytical models, enhancing the depth and accuracy of our insights.
+3. Exploratory Data Analysis (EDA): Extensive EDA was conducted.
+These analyses provided valuable insights into the distribution of features and the target variable, as well as uncovering potential correlations between different features within the dataset.
+4. Feature Engineering: To augment the predictive power of the models, certain columns underwent feature engineering.
+This involved encoding categorical variables such as international_plan and voice_mail_plan into numerical representations, thereby enabling their inclusion in the analytical frameworks.
+Additionally, features were normalized and scaled to ensure uniformity and consistency across the dataset, leveraging techniques such as StandardScaler to achieve this objective.